-Review Schema-

 • You pay us no legal fees until we settle or win your personal injury case.

-Why Should You Hire a Bicycle Accident Attorney?
+Why Should You Hire a Denver Bicycle Accident Attorney?

 Who Is Liable for a Bike Collision in Colorado?

 A collision between a cyclist and a motor vehicle can cause serious injuries, such as neck or head injuries, or death for the bicyclist.
 Traffic laws and bike lanes in Colorado and the U.S. have been put into place to reduce the risk of accidents involving bicycles and motor vehicles.
 Drivers have a duty to exercise reasonable care on the road.
-A negligent driver may be held liable for injuries or wrongful death resulting from a bicycle accident.
+According to a Denver wrongful death lawyer, a negligent driver may be held liable for injuries or wrongful death resulting from a bicycle accident.

 Negligence in personal injury law is the careless failure to use an appropriate amount of prudence or caution in doing something, such as operating a motor vehicle.
 If a driver is negligent, it means he or she has fallen short of the expected amount of care.
 Common examples of driver negligence are speeding, distracted driving, and following a bicyclist too closely.